alexarje/video-analysis-workshop/_episodes/03-visualization.md

 A motion video is a series of motion images, each showing only the motion happening between the two last frames in the original video file.

+Matlab does not have an easy and universal approach of adding audio streams to exported video files.
+So if you want audio on your motion video, it is better to do that outside of Matlab, using [ffmpeg](http://www.ffmpeg.org).
+This oneliner will do the trick:

+    ffmpeg -i dance.avi -i dance_motion.avi -c copy -map 1:v:0 -map 0:a:0 -shortest -c:v mpeg4 -c:a aac dance_motion_audio.mp4

+Here we output to a compressed .MP4 file, which is a great format for video that is primarily meant for watching (not further analysis).

 ## Filtering